Hello Spring Cal – Part 1

 My entire blanket, just before adding the border.

-My colour scheme.
+My colour scheme

 Winter Wonderland Pattern

-More Winter Wonderland posts:
+More posts in the Winter Wonderland series:

 Winter Wonderland